 Inclusive schools, according to the Inclusive Schools Network, are built on the strong philosophical belief that all children can learn and be successful within a shared academic environment.
-Culturally responsive educational strategies, differentiated instruction and positive behavioral supports are practices employed in academic and non-academic settings within an inclusive school.
+Culturally responsive educational strategies, differentiated instruction and positive behavioral supports are practices employed in academic and nonacademic settings within an inclusive school.

-Project UNIFY promotes social inclusion in schools to ensure special and general education students are equitably engaged and teachers and students collaborate to create supportive classrooms, activities and opportunities.
+Special Olympics Unified Champion Schools promotes social inclusion to ensure special and general education students are equitably engaged and teachers and students collaborate to create supportive classrooms, activities and opportunities.

-While state policy addresses academic and physical inclusion, social inclusion is a more intrinsic goal, lacking in many schools.
-Fully inclusive schools offer all students the opportunities and supports that allow them to become self-determined, productive and socially engaged citizens, which means developing students who are active co-creators of the school's climate.
-It is a generative cycle (see Figure 1).
+While state policy addresses academic and physical inclusion, social inclusion is a more intrinsic goal lacking in many schools.
+Fully inclusive schools offer all students the opportunity and support to become selfdetermined, productive, and socially engaged citizens.
+This means developing students who are active co-creators of the school's climate.
+It is a generative cycle (see Figure 1)